-This is basically a long and cylindrical camera and is best for outdoor purpose.
-The major strength lies in the application which covers long distance visualization.
+This is basically a long and cylindrical camera and is best for outdoor purposes.
+The major strength lies in the application which covers long-distance visualization.
 These are basically installed inside the protective casing.
 It is properly shielded to safeguard from dust, dirt, as well as natural elements.
 In addition, the cameras can be mounted with the help of a mounting bracket.
 It comes with fixed or varifocal lenses based on the need of the application.

 - Infrared night vision.

 - Concise size helping in installation.

 5. C-mount Camera

 The c-mount camera comes with detachable lenses.
 It has the provision of modifying the simple lenses so that it gets fit into several applications.
 Moreover, it covers a distance of more than 40 ft, whereas the permissible range for standard camera varies between 35-40 ft.